MichaelCurrin/instant-website/README.md

 ## Purpose

 A simple online tool to prototype what a real or fictional app/business/organization's webpage could look like - within the framework of a clean, responsibe one-page landing page template.

 Go wild with authentic or unlikely combinations of words and multiple images.

+### When I would use this

+This is a fun experimental project for myself and friends to play with.
+The idea is that I am out somewhere and someone says - I have an idea for a business around something such as clowns and dragons, or say Facebook for dogs.
+And then I use Instant Website to create a believable title and description and choose image keywords.
+Then the webpage is generated instantly on my phone and I can say "Look it already exists!".
+Or less about a joke, someone can request to see a photo about a topic and I can make one in seconds or if them the homepage and say "Make one yourself, it's easy!"

 <!--
 Generate a custom landing page using form input.
 Nothing is persisted - your page lives only in the URL which is shareable.